marisacasillas/lm-task-2023/README.md

 * Make your onset and offset boundaries reasonably accurate:
   * When I play each of your utterance annotations individually, I shouldn't hear silence preceding/following the transcribed speech for that annotation
   * When I play each of your utterance annotations there shouldn't be cut off parts of the transcribed speech at the start or end
-* Nonlinguistic infant vocalizations can be transcribed as "0."
+* Nonlinguistic infant vocalizations can be transcribed as "0." (the period there is part of the transcription)
 * It's up to you whether you want to transcribe other nonlinguistic, yet communicative behaviors, such as laughter
 * Feel free to add further tiers as desired (e.g., comments, addressee, etc.)
 * Generally, high systematicity is valued over high detail, but transcriptions with _both_ features are ideal